AI Writing Tools vs Grammarly: Which Is Right for You?

 - Custom AI assistants - Create prompts for repetitive tasks

-I tested this myself last month when rushing through client emails.
-Instead of agonizing over how to politely decline a project, I typed "need to say no professionally" and got three solid options in seconds.
-That's not grammar checking - that's actual writing assistance.
+I run this test regularly with new tools.
+The scenario: rushing through client emails in a tight window.
+Instead of agonizing over how to politely decline a project, I typed "need to say no professionally" and got three solid, contextually appropriate options in seconds.
+The best ones in 2026 even match your previous writing style, so the reply doesn't feel like it was generated by a robot.
+That's not grammar checking — that's actual writing assistance.

 But here's where they fall short: AI writing tools aren't perfect at catching subtle grammar mistakes.
 They'll catch the obvious stuff (your vs you're), but complex sentence structure issues?
 Sometimes they miss em.
 They're also newer technology, so occasionally you'll get suggestions that sound... off.
 You need to read what they generate.